huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 5: Most Busiest Hours (Improved Metrics: No Overlapping)**

     In Feature 3, the provided 60-minute periods  are allowed to overlap with each other, which results in the top 10 periods being very similar and having big overlaps.
 In this feature, the selected top 10 busiest periods are not allowed to overlap, which turns out to be more informative than feature 3.
-The time complexity is also O(N*n), where n=10 in our case.
+The time complexity is also O(N*log(n)), where n=10 in our case.

     List in descending order the site’s 10 busiest (i.e. most frequently visited) 60-minute period while enforcing the requirement that the time windows don't overlap.
 The provided results are the 10 best possible periods without overlapping.